-Programmes and other initiatives will be implemented to boost staff morale and ensure that the wellbeing of staff is addressed.
+Programmes and other initiatives are being implemented to boost staff morale and ensure that the wellbeing of staff is addressed.
 (On-going).
+Bergrivier Municipality conducts leadership development and quarterly leadership forums, host wellness days and host an annual prizegiving function to recognise successful training, long service and good performance.